How to Get Cat Urine Odor out of Wood Floors

 The Spruce / Adelyn Duchala

-If your wood floor has gapped seams or a poor finish that allows liquids to soak in, you may have to sand away the cat urine.
+If your wood floor has gapped seams or a poor finish that allows liquids to soak in, you may need to sand away the cat urine.
 The urine and its odor will have already sunk into the seams or the porous surface.
 As long as you have solid hardwood floors, you can deeply sand them with a drum sander.
 For engineered wood floors, only light sanding with a disk sander is possible, since the top wood veneer is too thin to allow for deep sanding.

 -